akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge01.md

 ## Description

 For this challenge we are going to:
-1. Fork the source code of the website from someone's repository to your own
+1. Fork the source code of the website from https://github.com/dmtyry/contosomasks

 ## Success Criteria